CVLABLUMS/CVGL-Camera-Calibration/README.md

 # Camera Calibration through Camera Projection Loss Dataset

 For the estimation of camera parameters.
-We propose a updated CVGL Camera Calibration dataset using CARLA Simulator.
+We propose an updated CVGL Camera Calibration dataset using CARLA Simulator.

 # Code for Multi-task Learning  for Camera Calibration
 Code from the Proposed approach in the Paper : https://arxiv.org/pdf/2110.03479.pdf